John Currin Boulder, USA, b. 1962

 Lives and works in New York, NY, USA

-Through his exceptional command of graphic and painterly techniques, as well as his penchant for the outrageous, the comedic, and the sensual, Currin’s subjects challenge both social and sexual taboos, while simultaneously subverting the linear progression of artistic genres throughout history.
-His portrayals serve as satirical commentary on society’s ceaseless inundation with the elusive “ideal,” perpetuated through art history, media, advertising, and glossy magazine pages.
+Through his exceptional command of graphic and painterly techniques, as well as his penchant for the outrageous, the comedic, and the sensual, Currin’s subjects challenge both social and sexual taboos while simultaneously subverting the linear progression of artistic genres throughout history.
+His portrayals serve as satirical commentaries on society’s ceaseless pursuit of the elusive “ideal,” perpetuated through art history, media, advertising, and glossy magazine culture.

-“There’s a kind of a distortion that happens with adoration” – John Currin.
+“There’s a kind of a distortion that happens with adoration.”

 -